 Regions of the abdomen:

-- Abdomen divided into 9 regions by 3 lines/planes:
+- The abdomen is divided into 9 regions by 3 lines/planes:

 - Right and left midclavicular lines